 The Rent vs. Own Dilemma

-The choice between SEO and Google Ads is not a marketing decision; it is a financial one.
+The choice between SEO and Google Ads is not just a marketing decision.
+It is also a financial one.

-Google Ads (PPC) is a drug.
-It works immediately, but you must pay for every single visitor.
-The moment your credit card declines, your lead generation flatlines.
+Google Ads (PPC) works quickly, but you pay for every visitor.
+The moment your budget stops, the traffic stops too.

-SEO (Organic) is physical infrastructure.
-It requires heavy upfront capital and technical engineering, but once built, it generates commercial traffic 24/7 without a per-click tax.
-SEO services are built to compound over time.
+SEO (Organic) takes longer to build.
+It needs upfront work in content, structure, and technical implementation, but once it starts working, it can keep generating traffic without a per-click fee.
+SEO services are built to strengthen over time.

 Side-by-Side Comparison